Spotify, Apple Music and 4 more: What's the best music app for you?

 The Good

-- This hybrid service seamlessly integrates your personal collection with the streaming catalog.
+- Google Play Music seamlessly integrates your personal collection with the streaming catalog.

 - Monthly fee includes subscription to YouTube Music: commercial-free streaming on YouTube and YouTube Music.